High blood pressure

 • Genetics - having a family history of high blood pressure may mean we are at a higher risk of developing it ourselves

-• Being of black African or black Caribbean descent.
-(BHF, 2021; NHS, 2021)
+• Being of black African or black Caribbean descent.3

-Whilst there are some risk factors that we cannot change, being aware of these can be helpful in knowing whether we may be at higher risk and should have our blood pressure monitored more closely by our GP.
+Although there are some risk factors that we cannot change, being aware of these can be helpful in knowing whether we may be at higher risk and should have our blood pressure monitored more closely by our GP.

 Treatments for high blood pressure

 When we are diagnosed with hypertension our GP will often first offer some guidance on lifestyle changes to see if that is enough to reduce the blood pressure down to a safe level.
-Some of these lifestyle factors include:

-• Maintaining a low salt, healthy diet
+• maintaining a low salt, healthy diet,

-• Engaging in regular exercise
+• engaging in regular exercise,

-• Managing stress levels
+• managing stress levels,

 References